OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-Only Expanding Card

 This document details how to create an expanding card effect using only CSS.
-This effect involves a card that expands to reveal more content when hovered over.
-We'll be using plain CSS3 for this, avoiding any JavaScript or frameworks like Tailwind.
+No JavaScript is required!
+This effect utilizes CSS transitions and transforms to create a smooth and visually appealing animation when a card is hovered over.
+We'll be using plain CSS3 for this example, making it highly compatible across browsers.

-**Description of the Styling:**
+## Description of the Styling

-The styling achieves the expanding effect using CSS transitions and transforms.
-The card initially has a smaller height.
-On hover, the height is increased, creating the expansion.
-We'll use smooth transitions to make the effect visually appealing.
-A subtle box-shadow will enhance the card's 3D appearance.
+The card starts in a compact state.
+Upon hovering, it smoothly expands horizontally, revealing more content.
+This is achieved using CSS transitions on `transform: scaleX()` and `box-shadow`.
+A subtle box shadow is added to enhance the three-dimensional effect.
+The expansion is confined to the horizontal axis to maintain a clean and focused animation.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>